Maven

 JUnit

-Fuzz tests are executed with JUnit 5.
+JUnit 5 executes the fuzz tests.
 If it's not already set up, the plugin automatically adds the required dependencies and configuration to your project.
 If you are using JUnit 4, be aware that CI Fuzz requires the JUnit Vintage engine to run both JUnit 4 and JUnit 5 tests in one project.
 See the official JUnit documentation for more information.